This is the text of the talk given at the second Celtic Summer School at the Scottish Storytelling Centre, inspired by Patrick Geddes (1854 - 1932).

 This encapsulates the idea that it is the energy coming from the sun, through photosynthesis, that is the creative life force that is the basis of the flourishing of all life.

 What might we envision?
 A future developed with, and not against, past.
 A model of mutual -cooperation as opposed to competition.
 Cities that are not dead but very much alive.
 A society underpinned by a sense of dignity, with greater empathy for others and our own place.
+A recognition and deep understanding of local cultural inheritance and tradition.
 A society that involves people in a community of creative artistic expression as a fundamental right, not as something reserved for the privileged few.